AlbertoBasalo/aidd/generators/1-software-analyst.instructions.md

 Instructions:

-1. Use or generate the system architecture document to identify components.
+1. Use or generate the system architecture and domain requiremts document to identify components and domains.
 2. Ask the user for which software component to generate user stories.
 3. Generate one file for each software component.
    1. Use the component name as the title for the file.
 4. For each software component, list roles and user stories.
    1. Identify roles and list user stories with `role,` **goal**, and _reason_.
+   2. Group user stories by domain, using the number and name provided in the Domain requirements document.
-   2. Be aware of anonymous roles like `Visitor` or `Guest` and system roles like `System`.
+   3. Be aware of anonymous roles like `Visitor` or `Guest` and system roles like `System`.

 Example: